alecksmart/simple-vim-settings/README.md

   - [rainbow_parentheses.vim](https://github.com/kien/rainbow_parentheses.vim) – Colorful nested parentheses.
   - [indentLine](https://github.com/Yggdroot/indentLine) – Indentation visualization.
   - [auto-pairs](https://github.com/jiangmiao/auto-pairs) – Automatic matching of brackets, quotes, etc.
-- **Enhanced Editor Settings** – Syntax highlighting, smooth scrolling, smart indentation, and more.
+- **Enhanced editor settings** – syntax highlighting, smooth scrolling, smart indentation, and more.
-- **Custom Mappings** – Predefined shortcuts for navigation, file management, folding, and plugin functions.
+- **Custom mappings** – predefined shortcuts for navigation, file management, folding, and plugin functions.
-- **Custom Help Function** – Displays a summary of available key mappings in a structured three-column layout.
+- **Custom help function** – displays a summary of available key mappings in a structured three-column layout.
+- **Leader mapped to Spacebar** – all custom mappings use the spacebar as the leader key.

 ## Installation

-You can install the Vim configuration using the provided installation script.
+You can install the vim configuration using the provided installation script.
 The script will:

 1. Install Vundle (if not already installed).
 2. Backup your existing `~/.vimrc` (creating numbered backups if needed).